-Figure 2.
-Real $P\dot{P}$ diagram of pulsars obtained from the ATNF catalog while the middle panel shows a simulated $P\dot{P}$ diagram with our model for a 1000 different neutron star initial conditions using $\tau_1 = 10^2$ yr and $\tau_2 = 10^6$ yr, corresponding to $\ell{\rm max} = 40$.
-Both panels include lines for constant magnetic fields and characteristic ages and the pulsar death line, calculated using the psrqpy software package.
-The color of the dots in the middle panel indicates the age of the selected neutron star, with neutron stars older than 10^9 yr in black, red for neutron stars between 10^5-10^9 yr, blue for neutron stars between 10^2-10^5 yr, and green for neutron stars younger than 10^2 yr.
-The last panel shows the histogram of the large-scale magnetic field of the 1000 neutron stars at their selected ages. the PP diagram, the period and period derivative as functions of time and the observable braking index and dipole component of the magnetic field.
+We start by investigating the evolution with time; we set $\tau_1 = 10^2$ yr to $\tau_2 = 10^6$ yr, i.e., $\ell{max} \approx 40$ , and evolve 100 neutron stars drawn with initial periods and magnetic fields from the distributions above forward in time.
+Figure 1 shows the evolution for different observables.
+In particular, we show the evolution of neutron stars across the PP diagram, the period and period derivative as functions of time, the observable braking index, the dipole component of the magnetic field, and the characteristic age.
 Figure 1 helps illustrate the model's main features.
-For example, largescale initial fields as small as $10^{11}\,\mathrm{G}$ can be amplified to magnetar strengths (1014 G, alleviating the concern of needing a large-scale poloidal field at birth.
-In particular, the age at such field strengths depends on the choice of τ_1 and $\ell{\rm max}$.
-Similarly, the model can naturally produce a range of braking indices despite being built only on the assumption of vacuum-dipole emission, and naturally returns values of the braking index $n \lesssim 2$ for young pulsars, as measured in the observed population (Espinoza et al. 2017).
+For example, large-scale initial fields as small as $10^{11}$ G can be amplified to magnetar strengths $(10^{14}$ G), alleviating the concern of needing a large-scale poloidal field at birth.
+In particular, the age at such field strengths depends on the choice of $\tau_1$ and $\ell{\text{max}}$ .
+Similarly, the model can naturally produce a range of braking indices despite being built only on the assumption of vacuum-dipole emission and naturally returns values of the braking index $n \leq 2$ for young pulsars, as measured in the observed population (Espinoza et al. 2017).
 We also show the evolution of the characteristic age with time.
 We find that at young ages, there is a huge discrepancy between the characteristic age and the actual age of the neutron star, while after some time these ages tend to agree.
 This is expected as our spin evolution is only different from n = 3 at early times.
-The evolution across the $P\dot{P}$ diagram also demonstrates that the model can accommodate neutron stars in various parts of the PP diagram despite a narrow starting position and explain the different locations we observe To illustrate this last point, we now simulate a hypothetical $P\dot{P}$ diagram with $\tau_1 = 1 \, \text{yr}$ and $\ell{\text{max}} = 40$ corresponding to $\tau_2 = 10^4 \,\mathrm{yr}$, ignoring selection effects and drawing ages randomly throughout the lifespan of the neutron star.
-In Figure 2, the left panel shows a real PP diagram of pulsars obtained from the ATNF catalog (Manchester et al. 2005) through the psrqpy software package (Pitkin 2018).
+The evolution across the PP diagram also demonstrates that the model can accommodate neutron stars in various parts of the PP diagram despite a narrow starting position and explain the different locations we observe for real neutron stars.

+To illustrate this last point, we now simulate a hypothetical $P\dot{P}$ diagram with $\tau_1 = 1$ yr and $\ell{max} = 40$ corresponding to $\tau_2 = 10^4$ yr, ignoring selection effects and drawing ages randomly throughout the lifespan of the neutron star.
+In Figure 2, the left panel shows a real $P\dot{P}$ diagram of pulsars obtained from the ATNF catalog (Manchester et al. 2005) through the psrqpy software package (Pitkin 2018).
 The middle panel shows a 1000 simulated neutron stars with our model drawn randomly from the above distributions and selected at different ages.
 Both panels include lines for constant magnetic fields and characteristic ages and the pulsar death line (Zhang et al. 2000), calculated through psrqpy with the region below shaded in yellow.
 The last panel shows the histogram of the large-scale magnetic field of the 1000 simulated neutron stars at their selected ages.
-We emphasize that we do not model processes such as mass transfer that is likely responsible for neutron stars observed in the lower left of the $P\dot{P}$ diagram, i.e., the for real neutron stars.
+We emphasize that we do not model processes such as mass transfer that is likely responsible for neutron stars observed in the lower left of the PP diagram, i.e., the millisecond pulsars.
+We caution the reader against a direct comparison of the observed population and our simulated population.
+We do not model the radio luminosity of any of the neutron stars and therefore cannot account for any selection effects that may limit our ability to see neutron stars in certain parts of the PP diagram (Faucher-Giguère & Kaspi 2006; Szary et al. 2014).